 Our communication, for personal and business use, has progressed from hand written letters delivered by the Pony Express, to telegraph and telephone, to the dreaded fax machine, then to email, and most recently things like Skype, Slack, FaceTime, Google Hangouts, etc. Each of these technology advancements disrupted industries during their time.

-It is not hard to grasp that people who use things like Skype and FaceTime for personal use are now starting to use it to get personalized financial advice from the comfort of their own home or office.
+It is not hard to grasp that people who use things like Skype and FaceTime for personal use are now starting to use it to get personalized online financial advice from the comfort of their own home or office.
 It is not surprising really, people are busy, so if they can leverage technology to get the advice they need in an efficient manner, then why not?

-Online Financial Advice
+Online Financial Planning

-Traditionally people have had to find their financial advisor through a referral from a friend, accountant, attorney, etc. or maybe even an online search.
+Traditionally people have had to find their financial planner through a referral from a friend, accountant, attorney, etc. or maybe even an online search.
 Then meeting with a couple of them, all at different times and at different locations to see if they are even a good fit.
 This process is disjointed and time consuming.
 Most people are already apprehensive about discussing their personal financial situation with a stranger, add to that all the work it takes to just find a financial advisor, it is not surprising that most people just don’t want the hassle of looking for one.
 The downside is that they put off their own financial planning.

 Financial advice should always be personalized.
 In the 13 years I have been a financial advisor I have never come across two clients that had the same exact needs.
 Although there is a place for services like robo-advisors, their scope and abilities are limited.
 Solid financial advice should be administered through a qualified financial advisor (Certified Financial Planner®) that can have an open dialog with you.
 It is important for them to learn your hopes, dreams, and goals as these are the things that should and will drive the financial decisions you will make.